Yama – The Lord of Death

 Yama’s Transformation in the Puranas and His Role as Dharmaraja

 By the time of the Puranas, Yama’s character evolved significantly.
 He is no longer just the first mortal but is elevated to a divine judge of the dead, overseeing the realm of death and justice.
-In this era, Yama is said to be the son of Surya (the sun god) and Sangya, the daughter of Vishwakarma, the divine architect.
+In this era, Yama is said to be the son of Surya (the sun god) and Sangya, the daughter of Vishwakarma – The Architect of the Devas, the divine architect.
+Yama’s divine heritage, through his mother Saranyu, reinforces his link to cosmic craftsmanship and solar lineage, further grounding his authority in celestial order.
 This connection ties him further to solar and cosmic forces, as Shani (Saturn) is described as his brother, both representing aspects of cosmic law and justice.

 As one of the eight guardians of the directions (Dikpalas), Yama is assigned the southern direction.
 This direction is traditionally associated with death, the ancestors, and the afterlife.
 Known as Dharmaraja, Yama presides over the court of judgment, where he assesses the souls of the departed based on their actions (karma) during their earthly lives.
-His assistant and scribe, Chitragupta, meticulously records all human deeds, ensuring that Yama’s judgment is impartial and based on truth.
+His assistant and scribe, Chitragupta – The Recorder of Deeds, meticulously records all human deeds, ensuring that Yama’s judgment is impartial and based on truth.
 Yama then sentences souls to either heaven (Swarga) or hell (Naraka) based on the balance of their karmic actions, embodying his role as the lord of justice and arbiter of truth.

 Yama’s Realm and Symbols: Yamapuri, Kinkaras, and the Yama Paasa